bwat47/joplin-copy-as-html/CODE_DOCUMENTATION.md

 - `settings.ts` – Centralizes all plugin settings registration and provides `loadHtmlSettings()` and `loadPlainTextSettings()` helpers that fetch and validate settings from Joplin.
 - `logger.ts` – Centralized logging utility with `[copy-as-html]` prefix.
 Provides `debug()`, `info()`, `warn()`, and `error()` methods with configurable log levels (DEBUG=0, INFO=1, WARN=2, ERROR=3, NONE=4).
 Log level can be adjusted at runtime via dev console using `console.copyAsHtml.setLogLevel(level)` and `console.copyAsHtml.getLogLevel()`.
 Defaults to WARN level.
 - `pluginUtils.ts` – Resolves CommonJS export patterns, wraps `md.use`, and logs plugin failures via `logger`.
-- `esmPluginLoader.ts` – Loads ESM-only markdown-it plugins in a CommonJS environment.
-Handles dynamic imports and caching for markdown-it-github-alerts and @mdit/plugin-tasklist.
 - `utils.ts` – Houses option validation shared across pipelines.
 - `defaultStylesheet.ts` – Injected when `exportFullHtml` is enabled to produce a complete HTML document with minimal css styling.
 - `testHelpers.ts` – Fixtures and mocks for renderer tests.